Scopists are freelancers who work on court cases behind the scenes. They trancribe the legal…

 The amount of work scopists have varies all the time.
 One month a scopist may receive only 300 pages to scope.
 The next month they may receive 3,000 pages to scope.

 The volume of work you receive depends on how much you want and how much you can get.
 The volume of work you can get depends upon your court reporter clients.
 How many clients do you have, and how much work do they want to give you?
 The size of your clientele and the amount of work they give to you depends on your networking abilities as well as the quality of the work you produce.
 Connect with more court reporters and get more work.
 Produce high-quality transcripts and get more work.

 If you’re not happy with your networking skills and/or your work quality, there are ways these can be improved.

 The amount of money you can earn per hour as a scopist is high.
 However, this does not mean that you should rush through transcripts.
-Legal transcripts are very important documents, and they must be scoped carefully so they will be completely accurate.
+Court transcripts are very important documents, and they must be scoped carefully so they will be completely accurate.
 In any profession, doing an excellent job is the best way to earn repeat clients and earn more money.
 The same is true for scoping.
 Do an excellent job and earn excellent money.

 Cover photo by: KHarp